Identification

 Here are some tips on how to optimize for branded keywords:

-Choose the right keyword
+Choose the Right Keyword

 Choosing the right keywords to target is crucial for optimizing your brand's visibility and traffic.
-You should start by identifying any underperforming keywords that are currently not ranking really well, and see if you can create content to help optimize for them.
+You should start by identifying any underperforming keywords that are currently not ranking really well and see if you can create content to help optimize for them.

 It's also important to identify valuable new keywords that have high search volume and can help drive traffic to your website.